 Why Your Car’s Transmission System is Important

-The transmission is part of your import auto’s power train.
+The transmission is part of your European autos power train.
 This means power from the engine is transferred to the axle and wheels to move the car via the transmission.
 Your transmission is essentially a large case of gears and gear train that transmit speed and torque from a rotating power source to the vehicle axle or transaxle.
 Each gear has a ratio designed for a specific performance range.

 Gears and Your Transmission

-A properly functioning transmission keeps vehicle operating at specific RPM’s for the gear the vehicle is operating in.
+A properly functioning transmission keeps vehicles operating at specific RPM’s for the gear the vehicle is operating in.
 Various gear combinations are needed to prevent the vehicle’s engine from running too high but with enough force to move the car.

 Transmission gears for 1st and 2nd gear are considered low gears which turn faster at low speeds in relation to drive wheels.
 As the gears shift to allow the vehicle to travel at high speeds, the transmission will shift to the larger gears, which turn slower to reduce friction and wear.
 Although your car may be moving fast, the larger gears reduce the strain placed on your engine.